 Pinstripe - this is usually a flame or harlequin pattern with two lateral stripes running from the head down to the tail along the crests, this is usually a much lighter colour than the rest of the gecko; if the stripes are of a darker shade than the rest of the gecko then this is known as reverse pinstriping; a gecko which has breaks in its pinstripes are said to have 'partial pinstripes' but it should have at least 50% pinning to qualify as a partial pin.

 Phantom pinstripe - the same pattern as a pinstripe except there is no colour on the pins.

 Tiger - a gecko with a solid colour but with distinctive striping running from the back round to the belly, sometimes the head can also be striped, the striping is usually a darker shade of the background colour.

 A bi-colour crested gecko

-This is Cinnamon one of our breeding females she is an extreme harlequin.
+This is Cinnamon one of our adult females she is an extreme harlequin.